 - Change the angle of the graphic by dragging the center top handle right or left.

-- Click the color picker on the Graphic palette to change your graphic’s color.
+- Click the color picker on the Graphics palette to change your graphic’s color.
 You can flip through different colors with the color palette or color spectrum, enter a hex code, or use the eyedropper to pick a color from any element on your canvas.

 One great thing about graphics is that they’re completely editable.
 In addition to changing color and size, you can erase parts of them.
 This can come in handy if you want to show a photo subject in front of the graphic.
-Select the Erase tab in the Graphic palette, adjust your brush attributes, and go to town.
+Select the Erase tab in the Graphics palette, adjust your brush attributes, and go to town.
 Erase the part that will be behind the subject, and you’re all set — PicMonkey leaves the underlying layers as is.

 And you know what’s going to happen when you try this, right?
 You’re going to erase too much.
 Don’t worry — you’re not the first.
 You can redraw just by clicking the brush icon and going back over what you erased.
 Pro tip: the zoom tool comes in handy here.